Beta Coefficient Calculator

 How to Use the Beta Calculator

-Collect periodic returns (daily, weekly, monthly) for both the stock and a market index (like the Ghana Stock Exchange Composite Index) for the same time periods.
+Collect opening and closing prices for the stock and the market index (e.g., GSE Composite Index points) for the same periods.

 3. Calculate Beta